Larder, Garde Manger, Cold kitchen

 Functions: The Larder or Garde Manger or Cold Kitchen is a department in the professional kitchen for:

-1. The storage of all perishable raw food items which needs a storage temperature of minus-18 degree C.
+of all perishable raw food items which needs a storage temperature of minus-18

 In order for the Larder to function properly it is essential that the Larder is separate from the hot Kitchen and is located in a cool place but not very far.
 It must be well lit, airy and well ventilated; it must be sufficiently spacious for staff to carry out their duties in a hygienic and efficient manner.
 And it must be equipped with the necessary fittings, plant and machinery, tools, etc. in accordance with the and / or quality of work.